journy-io/http/README.md

 })
 ```

+In case your client should be able to return different responses depending on the path of the request, you can take a look at the `HttpClientFixedPath` class.

 In PHP world this concept is known as [PSR-18: HTTP Client](https://www.php-fig.org/psr/psr-18/).

 Of course, this makes only sense in TypeScript world.
 Interfaces are not available in JavaScript.